tfeb/tfeb-lisp-hax/README.md

 ```

 Apart from this case,`bind` &c work *only* directly within `binding`: there is no code walker, intentionally so.
 There are top-level definitions of `bind` &c as macros which signal errors at macroexpansion time.

+I thought about using `_` (or symbols with that name) as the 'ignore this binding' for `bind/values` to be compatible with, for instance, Racket, but I decided that using `nil` could break no existing programs so was safer.

 `binding` uses `iterate` to do iteration, so it relies on an implementation which can turn this into tail calls (or has a big enough stack, which will probably be the case for most practical source code).